gabrielrussell/rbot/README.txt

   rbot <mongo-server> <db-name>

-It will grab all of the articles from the feed, but it will only post one of them every time you run rbot.
+Every config["frequency"] seconds it will grab all of the new articles from the feed, store them in the mongodb store, and post at most one unposted article.

-Then you can run it under cron in a loop to look for new articles and post one new article every five minutes, for example.